Skip to content

 Millions of people downloaded the Chivo wallet, but most did not keep using it.
 Surveys from 2021 and 2022 found that many Salvadorans downloaded the app just to get the bonus, then stopped.
 Technical problems, identity theft cases, and system outages hurt public trust early in the process.

-Bitcoin’s price swings also made people less likely to use it daily.
-For families living paycheck to paycheck, the risk of sudden price changes mattered more than saving on remittance fees or gaining financial independence.
+Bitcoin’s price swings also made people less likely to use it every day.
+For families living paycheck to paycheck, the risk of sudden price changes was more important than saving on remittance fees or gaining financial independence.

 By 2022: